-High-quality visuals are an essential component of a successful marketing campaign, and as such, it is important to ensure that all imagery used is crisp and clear.
+High-quality visuals are an essential component of a successful marketing campaign.
+It is important to ensure that all imagery used is crisp and clear.

-Blurry, lower-quality images and low-resolution graphics can give off a negative impression to potential customers so be sure to review each image carefully before including it on your website or in promotional materials.
+Blurry, lower-quality images, and low-resolution graphics can give off a negative impression to potential customers.
+Be sure to review each image carefully before including it on your website or in promotional materials.

 Investing in high-quality, original images as well as camera equipment will go a long way towards producing engaging content that generates positive attention.
 Ensure you use rich color photographs with image optimization.